tomio13/RDM-Desktop/docs/Templates.md

 to the output.

 # field substitution
-A simple function in project_config, called replace_text() can replace the following:
+A simple function in project_config.py, called replace_text() can replace the following:
 - %u    user ID from the configuration data
 - %d    current date in ISO 8601 format as YYYY-mm-dd
 - %D    current date and time (YYYY-mm-dd HH:MM)
-- %1 - 4:   elements of the path, getting as:
+- %1 - 4:   elements of the path, split up at folder separators (Projects/this-project/Data/one -> %0/%1/%2/%3):
   - %1      name of the project folder
   - %2      'Data' according to the configuration
   - %3      name of the sample folder